alicolville/Weight-Tracker/docs/shortcodes/wt-if.md

 'equals', 'greater-than','greater-than-or-equal-to', 'less-than' or 'less-than-or-equal-to'.
 ```

+> Note: Comparisons around weight will be made in either Kg or Pounds dependant on your default weight unit.

 Compaison IF statements can only be used with the following fields:

 | Field | Description |